ChandlerBang/GCond/README.md

 ## Cite
-If you find this repo to be useful, please cite our two papers.
+If you find this repo to be useful, please cite our three papers.
 Thank you!
 ```
 @inproceedings{
     jin2022graph,